herzamos/herzamos.github.io/_posts/2021-04-07-marching-cubes.md

     description="FIgure 1: The fundamental cases of the marching cubes algorithm" width="300"%}

+# Cave Generation

 ## Starting slow
 Before going 3D, I thought starting with a 2D cave generator would have been a good idea to first learn the basics of Unity.
 That's when I encountered [this](https://www.youtube.com/watch?v=v7yyZZjF1z4) great video series, which helped me learn a lot.

+## First steps into Unity

+The first thing I got to work was generating a 2D map, made of squares which are randomlz chosen to be black or white (Figure 2).

+{% include image.html
+    url="/assets/img/cave-gen-1.png"
+    description="Figure 2: A first approach to a random generated map" width="300"%}

+As you maybe already noticed, this set-up really looks like the starting point of a [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) game.
+Indeed, the procedural map generation will be based on [cellular automation](https://en.wikipedia.org/wiki/Cellular_automaton), but not on the set of rules Conway had defined.
+The map generation is based on a seed system, and I also added some variables to play with for the map generation, such as a `fillPercent` field, with whom I could easily manage how much i wanted the map to be filled.